-Fiscal 2016 Bonus Decisions
+Fiscal 2017 Bonus Decisions

-For fiscal 2016, annual performance-based cash bonus payments were determined after the end of the fiscal year by the Compensation Committee.
+For fiscal 2017, annual performance-based cash bonus payments were determined after the end of the fiscal year by the Compensation Committee.
 The Compensation Committee's determination of annual performance-based cash bonuses involved a multi-step process.
-First, the Compensation Committee established the annual target cash bonus pool for fiscal 2016 based on the aggregate target cash bonus opportunities for all of our employees, including our executive officers.
-The portion of the actual bonus pool that was subject to the actual level of achievement of the pre-established non-GAAP operating profit target level for the fiscal year was adjusted based on our actual performance relative to the non-GAAP operating profit target level as approved by our Board of Directors at the beginning of the year.
-This adjustment to the bonus pool was established to equal 12.5% of the amount, if any, by which our actual operating profit for the fiscal year exceeds or falls short of the non-GAAP operating profit target level.
-Second, the portion of the actual bonus pool that was subject to the actual level of achievement of the pre-established strategic goals for the fiscal year, was adjusted based on our actual performance relative to the pre-established strategic goals as approved by our Board of Directors at the beginning of the year.
+First, the Compensation Committee established the annual target cash bonus pool for fiscal 2017 based on the aggregate target cash bonus opportunities for all of our employees, including our executive officers.
+The portion of the bonus pool that was subject to the actual level of achievement of the pre-established non-GAAP operating profit target level for the fiscal year was adjusted based on our performance relative to the non-GAAP operating profit target level as approved by our Board of Directors at the beginning of the year.
+Second, the portion of the bonus pool that was subject to the actual level of achievement of the pre-established strategic goals for the fiscal year, was adjusted based on our performance relative to the pre-established strategic goals as approved by our Board of Directors at the beginning of the year.